Getting Around

 Visit KC Visitor Center

-A short walk from both T-Mobile Center and Municipal Auditorium, as well as many Downtown KC hotels, the newly opened Visit KC Visitor Center at 1241 Main St. offers resources for making the most of your time in the Heart of America from a team of Kansas City experts.
+A short walk from both T-Mobile Center and many Downtown KC hotels, the newly opened Visit KC Visitor Center at 1111 Main St. offers resources for making the most of your time in the Heart of America from a team of Kansas City experts.
 The Visitor Center can also be reached easily via the KC Streetcar, just steps away from the Metro Center stop.

 Visit during the Big 12 Basketball Championships: